Manuel123cool/smiley/README.md

 B) text :(  this will give an error, becouse text is in its own name space :(
 ```
 Hint: you cant coppy this do to weird formatting.

-Because the hugging instruction create its own name space.  <br>